VTwin90/Milestone-1-Portfolio/README.md

 Thanks to graduate CI student [Daisy McGirr](https://github.com/Daisy-McG) for letting me use her test template and structure for making my own testing document.

-Thanks to the CI SLack Community for feedback, motivation and assitance.
+Thanks to the CI Slack Community for feedback, motivation and assitance.

 Also a thank you to my family and friends who have helped me test various different versions of the website throughout the development process, as well as giving feedback on the layout and design.